IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

             value: $(params.var)
 ```

-The Pipeline is enhanced with params declaration which are in turn expanded in the tasks:
+Simnilarly the Pipeline has a parameter specification and the task is enhanced with a parameter expansion:

 ```
 apiVersion: tekton.dev/v1alpha1